Schedule Today:

 Once an objection is filed, the creditor who filed the claim has the option to file an independent action or abandon the claim.
 An independent action must be filed within 30 days of the objection being served.

-In 2009, newer Florida statutes came into place that removed the barring of paternity actions in probate cases and the associated 4-year time limit.
-However, this legislation is not retrospective and does not apply to potential claimants that were already time-barred by 2009.
+In 2009, newer Florida statutes came into place that removed the barring of paternity actions in probate cases and the associated four-year time limit.
+However, this legislation is not retroactive, and it does not apply to potential claimants that were already time-barred before 2009.
 Essentially, this means that anyone aged 22 or older in 2009, when the new statute was enforced, is still time-barred and ineligible to file paternity actions in Florida probate cases.
 If you were aged 21 or younger in 2009, you are eligible to determine paternity and file a paternity action in probate.

-A descendant's previous divorce can lead to complications in the probate process, particularly if they have remarried since.
-This is particularly relevant if the descendant died without a will, otherwise known as intestate.
-During intestate, assets are assigned to heirs based on intestate succession laws outlined in Florida Statues.
+A decedent's previous divorce can lead to complications in the probate process, particularly if they have remarried since.
+This is particularly relevant if the decedent died without a will, otherwise known as intestate.
+During intestate probate, assets are assigned to heirs based on intestate succession laws outlined in Florida Statutes.
 Under these laws, when an individual dies without a will or trust, their assets are inherited by their closest living relatives.

 Complications can arise when determining the closest relative if a parent has remarried.
-If there is no prenuptial agreement in place, the first person to inherit assets is the descendant's surviving spouse.
-In some situations where a descendant is married but has children from a previous marriage, the estate may be split half for the spouse and half between the children.
-Each scenario of intestate succession can have complications and it is best to seek legal advice as soon as possible to defend your interests and ensure you receive what you are entitled to in the probate process.
+If there is no prenuptial agreement in place, the first person to inherit assets is the decedent's surviving spouse.
+In some situations where a decedent was married but had children from a previous marriage, the estate may be split, with half going to the spouse and half being divided between the children.
+Each scenario of intestate succession can have complications, and it is best to seek legal advice as soon as possible to defend your interests and ensure you receive what you are entitled to in the probate process.

-Numerous marriages can also make the process of gathering assets during probate more complex due to more revisions of estate documents due to multiple marriages.
-Often, the relationship between ex-spouses can be tense and the probate process can exacerbate this tension, sometimes leading to disputes and potential litigation.
-If the descendant's first spouse was still receiving child support payments at the time of their death, the ex-spouse may need to file a creditor claim against the estate.
+Multiple marriages can also make the process of gathering assets during probate more complex due to more revisions of estate documents.
+Often, the relationships between ex-spouses can be tense, and the probate process can exacerbate this tension, sometimes leading to disputes and potential litigation.
+If the decedent's first spouse was still receiving child support payments at the time of their death, the ex-spouse may need to file a creditor claim against the estate.

 Anyone involved in the probate process can be represented by an attorney.
 The executor or personal representative is required to have a probate attorney, but legal representation could benefit any interested person involved in probate.

-Although the personal representative will have an attorney, often known as the attorney of the estate, having a lawyer that is only protecting your interests can be incredibly valuable, especially during disputes and litigation.
-Probate disputes can become contentious and animosity can run high, particularly as parties fight over inheritance.
-Representation from a skilled attorney with an in-depth knowledge of probate law is crucial to protect your rights in situations of probate litigation.
+Although the personal representative will have an attorney, often known as the attorney of the estate, having a lawyer who is only protecting your interests can be incredibly valuable, especially during disputes and litigation.
+Probate disputes can become contentious, and animosity can run high, particularly as parties fight over inheritances.
+Representation from a skilled attorney with an in-depth knowledge of probate law is crucial to protect your rights in situations involving probate litigation.

 Remember, the law views inaction and silence as consent.
 If you have concerns about your inheritance or how the probate process is progressing, hire a reputable probate lawyer to take action.

-We pride ourselves on being passionate advocates for our client's rights and will work tirelessly to ensure you receive the best outcome possible from your probate case.
+We pride ourselves on being passionate advocates for our clients' rights, and we will work tirelessly to ensure you receive the best outcome possible from your probate case.

 Many complications can arise during probate that have the potential to impact your inheritance.
 The complex nature of probate cases often means that every situation is unique and will require tailored legal advice.
 In most situations, if you feel that your rights are at risk, litigation is the best course of action to protect yourself.